 Products now must be explicitly assigned to a user account before the product can be activated.
 Products can no longer be activated with serial numbers.

-In the new method, you still add users, but now you can easily tell which products are assigned to a user, the number of seats available and also look at the product and see who is assigned to a certain product.
+Meanwhile, in the new method, you still add users, but now you can easily tell which products are assigned to a user, the number of seats available and also look at the product and see who is assigned to a certain product.

-What are these new tools and features?
+What are these new tools and features in Autodesk Management Portal?

 Subscription Expiration Alerts